 Product costs, availability and item numbers may vary online or by market.

 Before operating your saw, read the owner's manual to understand all the controls and safety features.
 Always follow the safety recommendations.
 You'll need protective clothing:

 See Chainsaw Safety for more tips and instructions.

 Some hard hats include built-in hearing protection and a face shield.

 Keep others at least 15 feet away when you are using the saw.
-When felling trees, increase this distance to at least twice the height of the tree you are felling.
+When felling trees, increase this distance to at least double the height of the tree.